rosshadden/thesis/03-motivation.md

 Another factor in the above process is that of request latency.
 The time it takes for an `HTTP` message to be sent and received is a well-known bottleneck---one which can really only be abated by obtaining a faster connection to the Internet.
 If the number of requests being made could be reduced, however, the total latency would inherently decrease as well.
+Of course, the server _could_ just do all of the rendering itself, which would limit the number of requests down to one.
+However this is potentially even worse than making too many requests, because the user would see only a blank white page until the server returns a response.

 > Cornerstone